 So, do I have this right?
 Are you willing to use this new format, plus go back and re-code all your recipes?
 Or are you waiting for someone to automate it with some kind of tool?
 What will happen to your recipes in the search results in the meantime?

-Update: For more specifics, see Elise Bauer of Simply Recipe’s post on Food Blog Alliance, this post on the Food Blog Forum: Making Micro Formats Manageable, and this post by Amanda Hesser on Food52.
+Update: For more specifics, see Elise Bauer of Simply Recipe’s post on Food Blog Alliance and this post by Amanda Hesser on Food52.